dataloop-ai/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 Now the item you added a bit earlier is successfully annotated and classified with the label "Person".

 ### Annotating using Point Markers
-A Point Marker is used to identify specific objects in an image or video item.
-For example, an image of a person's face can contain multiple Point Marker labels specifying the person’s eyes, mouth, ears, etc.
+A Point Marker is used to identify specific regions in your data samples.
+For example, it can identify regions where objects are present, in an image or video item, like an image of a person's face that contains multiple Point Marker labels specifying where the person’s eyes, mouth, ears, etc. are.

-Point Marker commands accept 2 sets of coordinates (x, y) as input parameters, which specify the location in the image which you want to label.
+Point Marker commands accept 2 sets of coordinates (x, y) as input parameters, which specify the location which you want to label.
-Just as in the case of classification, we need to first create the label and add it to the dataset, before we can use it.
+Just as in the case of Classification, we need to first create the label and add it to the dataset, before we can use it.
 Let's just add a new label to our current dataset:

 <pre class="language-python"><code class="language-python">dataset<span class="token punctuation">.</span>add_label<span class="token punctuation">(</span>label_name<span class="token operator">=</span><span class="token string">'Ear'</span><span class="token punctuation">)</span></code></pre>